How to Identify a Frozen Pipe

 Prevention Strategies for Next Winter

 The best way to handle frozen pipes is to make sure they don't freeze in the first place.
-Review our complete winter plumbing tips guide for a full seasonal checklist.
+Review our complete winter plumbing tips guide for a full seasonal checklist, and see our plumbing winterization service guide if you own a vacation or seasonal property.

 Top Pipe Freeze Prevention Tips:

-- Keep your thermostat consistent — Avoid turning heat way down at night or when you leave.
-Maintaining at least 55°F throughout the home keeps pipes safe.
+- Keep your thermostat consistent.
+Avoid turning heat way down at night or when you leave.
+Maintaining at least 55°F throughout the home keeps pipes safe (and satisfies most insurance requirements).

 Frequently Asked Questions